Review – Rogue Galaxy

 Since I, like many of my fellow videolamer staff, now have a DS Lite, I am enjoying many new and interesting games.
 It even has backwards compatibility, making my GBA titles more vibrant and colorful than ever.
 But I was left with a small pang of sadness when I noticed that the original Game Boy games – as had been reported – simply don’t fit into the GBA slot.
 This isn’t so much of a surprise, although I had been keeping up hope.

 And so, I must bid farewell to my old portable games.
-They kept me engaged through even the longest road trips when I was younger, and I will now move on to newer, more colorful and touch-friendly games. → In all ages, hypocrites, called producers, have put crowns upon the heads of thieves, called publishers.
+They kept me engaged through even the longest road trips when I was younger, and I will now move on to newer, more colorful and touch-friendly games. → Game.
+James Game.

 Let Us Cling Together: The joy of playing games cooperatively